ValentijnCamielCloo/CoreKnapenGit/README.md

 ## Installation

-To set up your environment, first install the required dependencies using the `requirements.txt` file:
+To set up your environment, first make sure you have Python version <= 3.11.
+Than install the required dependencies using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt